Try this recipe for White Chocolate Pistachio Clusters. It’s decadent white chocolate studded with dried fruit and nuts; perfect for the holidays.

-- Line a sheet pan with silicone baking mats, wax paper, or parchment paper.
+- Line a sheet pan (affiliate link) with silicone baking mats, wax paper, or parchment paper.

 - Using a tablespoon or a 1 tablespoon cookie scoop, portion out the warm candy from slow cooker and onto parchment paper about 1-inch apart.